Note: This recipe was originally published April 15, 2017 and has been updated.

 Here we are–

-This recipe is dairy and grain free but packed with flavory goodness!
+This recipe is dairy and grain free and packed with flavor.
 We opted for a standard white fish on sale but I am certain this would be perfect with shrimp, scallops, crawfish tails, and even chicken!
 The natural sweetness from the bell peppers and the coconut milk is balanced just enough by the Cajun seasoning and onions.
-If you love spice, feel free to go a little heavier on the pepper.
+If you love spice, feel free to go a little heavier on the cayenne pepper.

 Happy Easter, friends!